Cracked Pot Meditations – Introverts Versus Extroverts

 I know I wasn’t invited to the birthday party at the Spaghetti Factory,

-but I just want to have a good time,
+But I want to have a good time,

 and help other people have a good time,

-I need the strength to not show up unannounced and uninvited to the Spaghetti Factory.
+I need the strength not to show up unannounced and uninvited at the Spaghetti Factory.

 I know that I will make the birthday person upset,